ramigs/nuxt-fauna-article/nuxt-fauna.md

 When running `nuxt generate`, Nuxt.js will use the configuration defined in the `generate` property, to pre-render the site.

-- Define an async function called main to send queries to the database
+We'll write a function `routes` that reads the repo data from the database and returns the array of routes to be generated.

 Let's add the `generate` property in `nuxt.config.js`: